HaoliangZhou/HaoliangZhou.github.io/_pages/about.md

 - *2026.01*: &nbsp;🎉 2 papers (1xfirst, 1xcontribute) are accepted by <span class="accent-text">The Fourteenth International Conference on Learning Representations (ICLR 2026)</span>.
 See you in Rio de Janeiro🇧🇷!
 - *2025.11*: &nbsp;🎉 2 papers (1xco-first/oral, 1xcontribute) are accepted by <span class="accent-text">The Fortieth AAAI Conference on Artificial Intelligence (AAAI 2026)</span>.
 See you in Singapore🇸🇬!
 - *2025.10*: &nbsp;🎤 Invited talk in The 2nd AI for Science PhD Seminar hold by <span class="accent-text">The School of AI for Science, Peking University</span>.
 See you in Shenzhen🇨🇳!
 - *2025.09*: &nbsp;🎉 2 papers (1xfirst/spotlight, 1xcontribute) are accepted by <span class="accent-text">The Thirty-ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025)</span>.
-See you in San Diego🇺🇸!
+See you in San Diego 🇺🇸!
 - *2025.07*: &nbsp;🎉 1 papers (1xfirst) is accepted in principle by <span class="accent-text">Nature Computational Science</span>.
 - *2025.05*: &nbsp;🎉 1 papers (1xfirst) is accepted by <span class="accent-text">The Forty-second International Conference on Machine Learning (ICML 2025)</span>.
 See you in Vancouver🇨🇦!
 - *2024.12*: &nbsp;✅ Received approval of Pilot Program of Research Fund for Excellent PhD Students hold by <span class="accent-text">Natural Science Foundation of China (NSFC)</span>.